 If you are a history buff, this is just the type of small town historical society museum that gives you a glimpse into the everyday lives of the peoples of Ashland WI.
-My current boss, Satya Rangarajan, knows that I love searching out the history of small towns in the US.
-Satya Rangarajan serves as the Managing Partner of Enlightened Capital Management, a social venture fund, and as Principal and Founder of Enlightened Management Corp., a strategic technology advisory group.
-I work for the Enlightened Management Corp.
-Recently I was sent to Duluth WI. to speak with a client regarding his technology firm.
+I love searching out the history of small towns in the US.
+Recently I was sent to Duluth WI. to speak with a client regarding the work being done by their new SEO service, the notable NYC search performance shop run by Bob Sakayama, TNG/Earthling, Inc..
+I felt completely out of my league trying to assess their work, but it turned out to be fantastic learning experience for me.
+Working with a super competent contractor makes everyone's life easy and I really appreciate some of the insights just looking at TNG/E's work allowed me.
+My client understood exactly where I was coming from and since their ranks had already started climbing, the pressure was off and I really did not need to run any interventions.
 I wound up business in a couple of days and then took a trip to the port city of Ashland on the shores of Lake Superior.
 I spent the afternoon at the museum and even checked out their Gift Shop which featured interesting gifts for an especially nice remembrance of Ashland: Mural Walk tiles and note cards, tee shirts, the year I went, an Ashland calendar, recalling “Ashland’s History, One Day at a Time;” as well as books by area authors.
 There were even DVD slide shows and home movies: “Ashland Lake Scenes,” “Glimpses of Ashland’s Past,” and “Reflections of 2nd Street,” with then and now photos.
 All fascination.
-I brought back an Ashland calendar that recalled “Ashland’s History, One Day at a Time” for Satya as a thank you for turning me on to this little local museum.
+I brought back an Ashland calendar that recalled “Ashland’s History, One Day at a Time” for my client as a thank you for turning me on to their amazing new SEOs.

 If you just happen upon this site, enjoy your nostalgic look back to when this was the Ashland Museum's Historical Society's website.